How P&G found the insight behind its Emmy-nominated ad “The Talk”

 That it took until June 2018 for this to happen illuminates the advertising and marketing industry’s need to diversify the ranks of its creative leadership, and the increasing urgency with which brands need to acknowledge and make work that reflects a more diverse consumer experience.
 Warner, founder and CEO of multicultural agency Egami, helped create P&G’s award-winning ad “The Talk,” which was just landed an Outstanding Commercial Emmy nomination last week.

 The spot chronicles black parents explaining the realities of racial bias and discrimination to their kids across multiple decades, up to today.
-Made in partnership with the agency BBDO, the spot is a specific cultural insight that has resonated with mainstream audiences.
+Made in partnership with the agency BBDO, which included multiple African-American women on the Grand Prix-winning team, including senior producer Whitney Collins and copywriter Nedal Ahmed.
+The key is a specific cultural insight that has resonated with mainstream audiences.
 This shouldn’t come as a surprise, as studies have shown that consumers are more attracted to brands that speak out about their values.
 A recent Kantar study found that 87% of African Americans, 83% of Hispanics, 81% of Asian Americans, 80% of LGBTQ consumers, and 78% of millennials think more companies should take a stand on important social issues.

 “Seeing studies at least indicate this is an expectation of both multicultural consumers and the general market, so brands are starting to connect the dots on what it means to be socially conscious,” says Warner.
 “Can you afford to sit out or be neutral?
 I don’t think they can.
 Being neutral is making a choice at this point, in the eyes of many consumers.”